Lupino/grapy/docs/index.rst

 What just happened under the hood?
 ==================================

-Grapy creates :class:`grapy.core.Request` objects for each URL in the ``start_urls`` attribute of the Spider, and assigns them the ``parse`` method of the spider as their callback function.
+Grapy process every :class:`grapy.Request` of the Spider on start_request, and assigns them the ``parse`` method of the spider as their callback function.

-These Requests are scheduled, then executed, and :class:`grapy.core.Response` objects are returned and then fed back to the spider, through the :meth:`~grapy.core.BaseSpider.parse` method.
+These Requests are scheduled, then executed, and :class:`grapy.Response` objects are returned and then fed back to the spider, through the :meth:`~grapy.BaseSpider.parse` method.

 Extracting Items
 ================

 There are several ways to extract data from web pages.
-Scrapy use :attr:`~grapy.core.Response.soup` and :meth:`~grapy.core.Response.select` base on `BeautifulSoup`_
+Scrapy use :attr:`~grapy.Response.soup` and :meth:`~grapy.Response.select` base on `BeautifulSoup`_

 Let's add this code to our spider::

-   from grapy.core import BaseSpider
+   from grapy import BaseSpider

    class DmozSpider(BaseSpider):
        name = "dmoz"